OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_10_validating_xml_file_structure.png)

-### Testing XPath Queries
+## Test XPath Queries

-As a final validation step, let's test our XPath queries using EventViewer and PowerShell.
+As a final validation step, let's run our XPath queries using EventViewer and PowerShell to validate its syntax.

 **a) Testing through EventViewer**

-- Copy the output of the `get-content` command in the `XML` filter option and click on `OK`.
+- Copy the output of the command that we ran previously named`get-content` in the `XML` Event Viewer filter option and click `OK`.

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_11_validating_xml_query_event_viewer.png)